vibhudawar/rag_pipeline/STREAMLIT_README.md

-# 📚 RAG Ingestion Pipeline - Streamlit UI
+# 📚 RAG Pipeline - Streamlit UI

 A beautiful, interactive web interface for testing your RAG (Retrieval-Augmented Generation) ingestion pipeline.
 Upload documents, process them, and test retrieval - all through an intuitive web interface!